YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 instead of describing how to _consume_ the object.
-Specifically, they provide an interoperable way to negotiate how a signing operation is split between two cooperating parties, for example a smart card and a software application, while the verification algorithm for the resulting signature remains the same as if the signature was created by a single party.
+Specifically, they provide an interoperable way to negotiate how a signing operation is split between two cooperating parties, for example, a smart card and a software application, while the verification algorithm for the resulting signature remains the same as if the signature was created by a single party.
 These split algorithm identifiers are therefore not meant for annotating signature objects,